Vishal30M/TechnoSoft-Engineering/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-**Awesome Books** Is a project to build a basic website that allows users to add/remove books from a list.
+**Technosoft Engineering** Is a project to build a landing page.

 ---

 #### Learning objectives

-- Understand different ways to create objects in JavaScript.
+- Created Landing Page using bootstrap.
-- Create and access properties and methods of JavaScript objects.
+- Added styles for the landing page different break-points.

 ---